IAMconsortium/nomenclature/docs/user_guide/config.rst

       repository: common-definitions
     variable:
       repository: common-definitions
+  mappings:
+    repository: common-definitions

 The value in *definitions.region.repository* needs to reference the repository in the *repositories* section.

+For model mappings the process is analogous using *mappings.repository*.

 Adding countries to the region codelist
 --------------------------------------------------------